Primary tabs

 Teaching

-First-year students will take a compulsory Research Methods course in their first term, with weekly classes.
+First-year students will take a compulsory Research Methods course in their first term, with weekly classes, and will submit and present at the end of the course.

 ---|---|